Microsoft/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Hands-on lab step-by step - SAP NetWeaver on Azure.md

     ![](images\Hands-onlabstep-bystep-SAPonAzureimages/media/image154.png)

-51. Open another **New Query** window and, from that window, run the following:
+51. Open another **New Query** window and from that window, run the following:

 ```
     EXEC sp_help_revlogin